jrd3n/Happy_Cake/readme.md

 # Install

-Put a fresh unbuntu image on a RPI. ssh in and run the following script.
+Put a fresh ubuntu image on a RPI. ssh in and run the following script.

 ```bash